 However, you can increase your chances of getting hired by following a few tips:

-2) Apply to jobs that you’re qualified to do.
+2) Apply for jobs that you’re qualified to do

 This sounds obvious, but many telecommuting employers report getting applications from people who don’t meet the job requirements.
 That doesn’t mean you have to meet every single requirement, but you should meet the most necessary ones such as educational or experience qualifications.